Buffett's choice of therapy surprises some experts

 Other experts, however, emphasized that the choice of radiation could simply reflect personal preference, noting that a recurrence of prostate cancer is not treated with radiation.

 "If a patient has a recurrence of (previously treated) prostate cancer, he would get androgen-deprivation therapy," said Washington's Wright.
-That treatment prevents androgens -male hormones - from fueling the growth of the cancer.
+That treatment prevents androgens -male hormones - from fuelling the growth of the cancer.

 Buffett's decision to postpone radiation treatment until July also suggests that his physicians do not view his situation as urgent.